DSP Engine: Convolution

 • Related Articles

 DSP Engine gives you tools that can create loud or potentially damaging sounds.
-Experiment at low volume levels until you are confident that things are alright.
+Experiment at low volume levels until you are confident that things are all right.
 If in doubt, ask for help.
 Getting Started Each zone has its own, independently ...

-Introduction Headroom Management is part of the DSP Engine.
-For more information on accessing the DSP Engine, see here.
+Introduction Headroom Management is part of the MUSE suite.
+For more information on accessing MUSE, see here.
 Digital signal processing can result in "clipping", or audio samples that exceed the allowed range.
-These samples are "clipped" to ...
+These samples are "clipped" to a maximum ...

-The Procedural Equalizer is part of the DSP Engine.
-For more information on accessing the DSP Engine, see here.
-The procedural equalizer is used for advanced DSP configurations like digital crossovers, custom crossfeeds, and manual room correction. ...
+The Procedural Equalizer is part of Roon's MUSE Suite.
+For more information on accessing MUSE, see here.
+Procedural EQ is not included in MUSE for ARC The procedural equalizer is used for advanced audio control configurations like digital crossovers, ...

 Visit the Roon Community!